Skip to main content

 Geology

 The Raven is a sand spit formed by northward longshore drift of sand along the Wexford coast, growing progressively since the last glaciation.
-The dune system consists of multiple ridges recording successive phases of sand deposition and stabilization.
+[1] The dune system consists of multiple ridges recording successive phases of sand deposition and stabilisation.
 The sand is predominantly quartz with significant shell content providing calcium.
 The spit partially encloses Wexford Harbour, creating the sheltered conditions that allow mudflat development supporting the wintering bird populations.

 Climate And Weather

 The reserve benefits from the mild, relatively dry climate of southeast Ireland.
-Average temperatures range from 5 degrees in winter to 16 degrees in summer.
-Annual rainfall averages 850 to 900 millimeters, lower than western Ireland.
+Average temperatures range from around 5 degrees Celsius in winter to 16 degrees in summer.
+Annual rainfall averages 850 to 900 millimetres, lower than western Ireland.
 The coastal position provides moderate conditions year-round with limited frost.
 Easterly winds can bring cold, dry conditions in spring.
 The relatively warm climate and good light levels support diverse invertebrate populations.

 Human History